kaikayy/Tomb-of-Anrufbeantworter/Session Notes/Session 80.md

 - [[Delwyn]] can't find a Divine Being around and tries to find the shrine or altar
 - [[Shadow]] follows behind [[Talsen]]

-We all agree to meet back at [[Talsen]]'s House before Sundown to start our travel fast
+We all agree to meet back at [[Talsen]]'s Shack before Sundown to start our travel fast

 ---
 [[Kadrin]], [[Shago]] and [[Musharib]] arrive at the Gate of [[Tiryki Anchorage]] and see another mural of the Undead T-Rex fight with [[Kairi]] and [[Gannin]] on the walls.